dkandalov/kotlin-99/readme.md

 ### [P66][] (***) Layout a binary tree (3).
-Yet another layout strategy is shown in the illustration below (note that it is not the same tree as in the previous problem).
+Yet another layout strategy is shown in the illustration below.
+This tree can be constructed with ``"nkmcaedgupq".toList().toTree()``.

 <img style="float: center;" src="https://raw.githubusercontent.com/dkandalov/kotlin-99/master/img/p66.gif">